 See Rule 16-1001 through 16-1011 and particularly 16-1007 (c) See also Commercial Law Article 14-3402.
 Social Security Numbers should not be disclosed in court documents.

 These doctrines only bind parties to prior litigation and those in privity with those parties.
 In other words, one can use these doctrines against someone who had their day in court but they cannot use it against someone who did not unless they were in privity with the person who had their day in court.

-Generally, defense attorneys cannot informally interview plaintiff’s prior treating physicians under HIPPAA regulations.
+Generally, defense attorneys cannot informally interview plaintiff’s prior treating physicians under HIPAA regulations.
 See Austin v.
 Moreland, 288 GA.
 App.
-270. The essence of the ruling is that HIPPA pre-empts state law and therefore precludes such contact.
+270. The essence of the ruling is that HIPAA pre-empts state law and therefore precludes such contact.

 EVIDENCE OF INTOXICATION